Samsung heir to be indicted on corruption charges

 Samsung and Lee have denied the allegations.

 Lee is the heir to Samsung's sprawling business empire.
 His father, the chairman of the group, suffered a heart attack in 2014 and has remained in ill health.
-Lee is also vice chairman of Samsung Electronics (SSNLF), the crown jewel among the family's array of companies.
+Lee is also vice chairman of Samsung Electronics (SSNLF), the crown jewel among the family's array of affiliated companies.

 -- Yoonjung Seo contributed to this report.